TerraByteDev/MultiChat-DiscordSRV-Addon/README.md

 - [ChatControl](https://builtbybit.com/resources/chatcontrol-format-filter-chat.18217/)

 ## Compiling Yourself
+> [!INFO]
+> You can get a pre-compiled dev build from the actions workflow here: https://github.com/TerraByteDev/MultiChat-DIscordSRV-Addon/actions

 ### Prerequisites
 - [Maven](https://maven.apache.org/) - This must be installed in order to compile the plugin.